tetreum/perfect-print/README.md

 perfect-print
 =============

-Stop wasting your time using print_r, var_dump and echo functions to debug your code.<br>
+Stop wasting your time using print_r, var_dump and echo functions to debug your code.
 Perfect print for PHP debugging is here.

 ---